Minnesota Cat Declawing Ban: How To Support House Bill HF 1857 And SF 1935

 Cat declawing is associated with numerous behavior problems including increased litter box problems both immediately after the procedure and later in life, increased biting, and inability to engage in natural cat behaviors.
 Cats who are declawed may put the health of their owners at risk because a cat bite is more dangerous than a cat scratch.
 It can lead to increased costs for the cat owners when their cats need treatment for pain or other problems declawed cats can develop later in life.

-It also reduces the chances of rehoming due to the behavior problems that can result from declawing.
+A declawing ban reduces the chances of rehoming due to the behavior problems that can result from declawing.
 A recent study following a declawing ban in British Columbia noted that the ban did not result in increased rates of cats being euthanized or rehomed due to destructive scratching.
 In fact, less than 1% of cats surrendered to a shelter during the study were due to destructive behaviors.
 Cats are significantly more likely to be rehomed or euthanized due to aggression or the cat not using the litter box than destructive scratching so banning declawing would reduce the burden on already over run animal rescue organizations.

 Feel free to remove parts or add in personal stories to really share why you are opposed to declawing and your representative should vote in favor of this bill.
 Making it unique and personalized helps drive home why this bill matters.
-You can also modify it slightly to send to your state senator to encourage them to bring up a companion bill in the Senate.

 Encourage Your Friends And Family To Contact Their Representatives